telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 We can also check that context registrations not matching the subscription doesn't trigger any notifications.
-For example, let's register a room (Room4) with only attribute pressure (remember that the subscription only includes temperature in attributeList).
+For example, let's register a room (Room4) with only attribute pressure (remember that the subscription only includes temperature in attribute vector).

 ```
 (curl localhost:1026/v1/registry/registerContext -s -S --header 'Content-Type: application/json' \